Pins And Needles Anxiety Symptoms

 - Allergic reaction

 - Vitamin B deficiency

-Yes, the stress caused by being anxious can cause this symptom.
-In fact, feeling a pins and needles sensation is a very common symptom of anxiety.
+Yes, the stress caused by anxious behavior can cause this symptom.
+In fact, feeling a pins and needles sensation is a common symptom of anxiety.

 - An active stress response and persistent stress causes muscles to tighten, which can cause a pins and needles feeling in the extremities or any other area of the body.